hd9/aspnet-microservices/README.md

 ### Running our Redis Container
 To run the redis service do:
-docker run --name redis-web -d redis:6-alpine
+`docker run --name web-redis -d redis:6-alpine`

-If you want to manage your Redis container from your dev machine, run the container exposing port 6379: docker run -d --name redis-web -p 6379:6379 redis:6-alpine
+Alternatively, if you want to manage your Redis container from outside of the container network so you can use it with your development tools, run the following command:
+`docker run -d --name web-redis -p 6379:6379 redis:6-alpine`

 Then, install the Redis tools.
-For example, on Ubuntu: sudo apt install redis-tools
+For example, on Ubuntu:
+`sudo apt install redis-tools`

-To connect to your local Redis instance (on port 6379), run: redis-cli
+To connect to your local Redis instance (on port 6379), run:
+`redis-cli`

+### Using Redis Commander
+If you want, you can optionally start a [Redis Commander](http://joeferner.github.io/redis-commander/) [Docker Instance](https://hub.docker.com/r/rediscommander/redis-commander) and use as a WYSIWYG admin interface for Redis with:

+First get the web-redis IP with:
+`web_redis_ip=$(docker inspect web-redis -f '{{json .NetworkSettings.IPAddress}}')`

+Then run the below command:
+`docker run --rm --name redis-commander -d --env REDIS_HOSTS=$web_redis_ip -p 8082:8081 rediscommander/redis-commander:latest`

 ## RabbitMQ